keeweb/keeweb/README.md

 <br />

-#### hub.docker.com / ghcr.io / local
+#### Upload: hub.docker.com / ghcr.io / local
-After you have your **[docker/keeweb](https://github.com/keeweb/keeweb/tree/docker/keeweb)** image built, you can either upload the image to a public repository such as:
+After you have your **[🔀 docker/keeweb](https://github.com/keeweb/keeweb/tree/docker/keeweb)** image built, you can either upload the image to a public repository such as:

 - hub.docker.com (Docker Hub)
 - ghcr.io (Github)

-After it is uploaded, you can use the `docker run` command, or create a `docker-compose.yml`, and call the docker image to be used.
+After it is uploaded, you can use the `docker run` command, or create a `📄 docker-compose.yml`, and call the docker image to be used.

 This is discussed in the section **[Using docker/keeweb Image](#using-dockerkeeweb-image)** below.